Driven by science. United by hope.

-To create scientific breakthroughs for rare genetic neurodevelopmental disorders, families and scientists must come together.
-Simons Searchlight is an ambitious research program that is creating an ever-growing database and resource network.
+In order to create scientific breakthroughs for rare genetic neurodevelopmental disorders, families and scientists must come together.
+Simons Searchlight‘s mission is to shed light on these disorders by collecting high-quality, standardized natural history data and building strong partnerships between researchers, industry and families.
 Families like yours are the key to making meaningful progress.join us today

 Simons Searchlight studies genes that cause rare neurodevelopmental disorders.
 The study is international, and families can participate in several languages.
 Learn More